Real Estate Lot Types

 Flag Lot

-A flag lot is a more uncommon real estate design, though it is seen in many neighborhoods nationwide.
-A flag lot is basically a recessed interior lot, with an extended driveway, that sits above the homes to the left and right.
+A flag lot is basically a recessed interior lot with a long extended driveway, which sits above the homes to the left and right.

-Cul-de-Sac Lot (pictured above)
+Cul-de-Sac Lot

 A cul-de-sac lot is a lot sitting in a cul-de-sac, or a dead-end street with a curved turnaround.
 The lots lose some of the front yard because of the curved frontage, but enjoy larger backyards, less traffic, and more privacy.